by C.A. Chicoine

 “Not even a question in your mind about whether what you are doing is right?”

-“A question over what I’m doing is right?
+“A question of what I’m doing is right?
 Never.
-I know what I’m dealing with–manufactured androids, andys, skin-jobs–what ever you want to call them.
+I know what I’m dealing with–manufactured androids, andys, skin-jobs–whatever you want to call them.
 They’re not human.”

 “How do you know?” asked Stewart.

 Resch has had similar conversations with others before.
 And he was becoming visibly vexed.
 Containing his composure, he took a deep breath and, in rehearsed dialogue, he began, “If they test–”